CatzillaOrz/TOIEC/grammer-exercise-60/part2.md

     - A
     - skepticism(怀疑)

-1. The set such a high quota that __ of the workers could meet the standards.
+1. They set such a high quota that __ of the workers could meet the standards.

     - most
     - a lot